Division: Energy, Education & Environmental Service

-Applicants considered for an interview must submit a Department of Motor Vehicle (DMV) Driving Report (dated within previous 90 calendar days) upon request from the CAPSBC Operations/Human Resources Division.
+Applicants considered for an interview must submit a Department of Motor Vehicle (DMV) Driving Report (dated within the previous 90 calendar days) upon request from the CAPSBC Operations/Human Resources Division.
 An unacceptable DMV Driving Report will result in no further consideration for the position applied for.

-Following an administrative review of each application, only the most qualified applicants will be invited to an oral interview.
-After the hiring interviews have been completed, a background check (including verification of criminal records, education, employment and social security) will be conducted on the candidate (s) being considered for employment.
+Applicants Following an administrative review of each application, only the most qualified applicants will be invited to an oral interview.
+After the hiring interviews have been completed, a background check (including verification of criminal records, education, employment, and social security) will be conducted on the candidate (s) being considered for employment.
 Once the background checks (s) have been completed and reviewed, a conditional offer of employment will be made to the recommended applicant for hire.
 The conditional offer is contingent on the applicant passing a pre-employment physical examination only to include urine drug testing and TB screening.
 An offer of conditional employment will be withdrawn upon failure to pass the physical examination.
 The recommended applicant shall submit original documentation to establish both work authorization and identity (per the Immigration Reform and Control Act of 1986).
 The recommended applicant is encouraged to participate in the agency’s payroll direct deposit program.
 In those instances where the recommended applicant cannot participate in the direct deposit program, the recommended applicant will have the opportunity to participate in a pay card program.